Finale 3D Pro

 Finale 3D Pro is the only software in the world to support visual rack layout for all types of standard and single-shot racks.
 And Finale 3D now has a drag-and-drop user interface for manually adjusting the wiring of the show by simply dragging the pin numbers from rack to rack or module to module.
 The rack layout integrates with the custom filters and sorts for assigning firing system addresses, enabling unprecedented control and optimization of equipment use, and saving dozens of hours per show with the automated report generation.

-Requires Microsoft Windows 7, 8, or 10, and a computer with 8GB of RAM and good graphics capabilities.
+Requires Microsoft Windows 7, 8, 10, or 11, 8GB of RAM and a dedicated graphics card.
 The Nvidia GeForce 1060 is the recommended GPU, though almost any GPU made after 2017 will work.
 If you use a Mac, you need to run Windows over Bootcamp or Parallels.